PrincetonUniversity/vox-music-classification/README.md

 # Current Tasks

-Due date: By next meeting 2016-02-11, 3pm.
+Due date: By next meeting 2016-02-14, 7:30pm

 Vlad

-* Create a data directory / fetch script
-* Loading script with train / test division
-* Softmax on MFCC
+* Binary search classifier parameterized by a 0/1
+* SoftMax Exploratory Analysis Writeup + exploratory for MFCC on dfl settings

 Sid

-Introduction: Describe dataset, feature types, classification problem Previous Genre Classification Work: Find some previous work, see why it struggled, see what it says.
+* Introduction: Describe dataset, feature types, classification problem
+* Previous Classification Work: Find some previous work, see why it struggled, see what it says.
+* mSVM on FV MFCC

 # Long-term Tasks

-0. Make in-python feature extraction.
 1. Analyze richness and necessity of features: PCA look at eigenvalues.
 Look at sparsity.
-2. Try other classifiers: mSVM, Decision Tree (boosted?), LDA, ensemble
+2. Try other classifiers: Decision Tree (boosted?), LDA, ensemble
-3. Heierichal group-based decisions (0/1 split into easier categories - how to choose genre subsets?)
-4. Mess with Fisher Vector parameters
+3. Mess with Fisher Vector parameters
-5. Encode temporal data (Exemplar?)
+4. Our own in-python feature extraction

 Write up exploration, method, results, and conclusion section for above.